 - 1” foam base pad underneath the air chamber(s)

-- 3” of proprietary PlushFit foam – supportive foam is designed exclusively for Sleep Number to naturally conform to your curves
+- 3” of proprietary PlushFit foam – supportive foam is designed exclusively for Sleep Number to naturally conform to the body’s curves

-- PlushFit foam has 7 zones specifically designed to contour to your head, shoulders, lower back, hips, knees, lower legs, and feet
+- PlushFit foam has 7 zones specifically designed to contour to the head, shoulders, lower back, hips, knees, lower legs, and feet

 - Duvet-style pillowtop that includes: around 2” of Hypersoft Quilting Foam for a plush surface and Outlast temperature balancing technology to minimize temperature swings